Impure Simplicial Complexes: Complete Axiomatization

-These simplicial complexes are for three agents $a$, $b$, and $c$.
+These simplicial complexes are for three agents~$a$, $b$,~and~$c$.
 The vertices of a simplex are required to be labeled, or colored, with different agents.
-Therefore, a maximum size simplex, called \emph{facet}, consists of three vertices, described as having \emph{dimension $2$}.
+Therefore, a maximum-size simplex, called \emph{facet}, consists of three vertices, described as having \emph{dimension~$2$}.
 These are the triangles in the figure.
-For two agents we get lines/edges, for four agents we get tetrahedra, etc. In the figure, the vertices are not named, to simplify the exposition.
-A label like $0_a$ on a vertex represents that it is a vertex for agent $a$ and that agent $a$'s local state has value $0$, etc. We can see this as the boolean value of a local proposition, where $0$ means false and $1$ means true.
+For two agents we get lines/edges, for four agents we get tetrahedra,~etc. In the figure, the vertices are not named, to simplify the exposition.
+A label like~$0_a$ on a vertex represents that it is a vertex for agent~$a$ and that agent~$a$'s local state has value~$0$,~etc. We can see this as the boolean value of a local proposition, where $0$~means false and $1$~means true.
 In other figures (where the value of a proposition is irrelevant) we may only provide agent labels or vertex names.
 Simplicial complexes where vertices are decorated with agents and with propositions will later be called simplicial \emph{models}.

 The Kripke models are also defined for three agents.
-The states that are indistinguishable for agent $a$ are connected by an $a$-labeled link; in other words, for each agent we assume reflexivity, transitivity, and symmetry of the usual accessibility relations.
+The {worlds} that are indistinguishable for agent~$a$ are connected by an $a$-labeled link; in other words, for each agent we assume reflexivity, transitivity, and symmetry of the usual accessibility relations.

-A triangle corresponds to a world or state in a three-agent Kripke model.
-Together the local states of the triangle determine the (global) state of the Kripke model, and the values of the local state variables together determine the valuation in that global state.
-For example, in states labeled $0_a1_b1_c$ in Fig.~\ref{fig} agent $a$'s value is $0$, $b$'s is $1$, and $c$'s is $1$.
-The single triangle corresponds to the singleton $\mathcal S5$ model below it.
-With two triangles, if they intersect only in an $a$-colored vertex, i.e., are \emph{$a$-adjacent}, it means that agent $a$ cannot distinguish these states (as in the corresponding Kripke model), making $a$ uncertain about the value of $b$.
-If the triangles intersect in two vertices colored $a$ and $c$, both~$a$~and~$c$ are uncertain about the value of~$b$.\looseness=-1
+A triangle corresponds to a {world} in a three-agent Kripke model.
+Together the local states of the triangle determine the {world} of the Kripke model, and the values of the local state variables together determine the valuation in that {world}.
+For example, in {worlds} labeled~$0_a1_b1_c$ in Figure~\ref{fig} agent~$a$'s value is~$0$, $b$'s~is $1$, and $c$'s~is $1$.
+The single triangle corresponds to the singleton reflexive world below it.
+With two triangles, if they intersect only in an $a$-colored vertex, \ie~are \emph{$a$-adjacent}, it means that agent~$a$ cannot distinguish these (global)~states (as in the corresponding Kripke model), making $a$~uncertain about the value of~$b$.
+If the triangles intersect in two vertices colored~$a$~and~$c$, both~$a$~and~$c$ are uncertain about the value of~$b$.